json-schema-form/angular-schema-form/CONTRIBUTING.md

 The reason for this is that we're trying to use
-[git flow](http://danielkummer.github.io/git-flow-cheatsheet/), and it makes merging your pull request heck of a lot easier for us.
+[git flow](http://danielkummer.github.io/git-flow-cheatsheet/), and it makes merging your pull request a heck of a lot easier for us.

-Please avoid including anything from the `dist/` directory as that can make merging harder, and we always generate these files when we make a new release.
+Please **avoid including anything from the `dist/`** directory as that can make merging harder, and we always generate these files when we make a new release.

-**We're currently in transitioning where a large part of the code, i.e. the bootstrap decorator, has been moved to it's own repo.
-It's here [github.com/Textalk/angular-schema-form-bootstrap](https://github.com/Textalk/angular-schema-form-bootstrap)**
+**The bootstrap decorator, has been moved to it's own repo.
+It's here [github.com/json-schema-form/angular-schema-form-bootstrap](https://github.com/json-schema-form/angular-schema-form-bootstrap)**

 Feel free to submit issues on the main repo anyway though.